Enzzzzz/Enzzzzz/README.md

 # About me

-- My name is Enzo Henrique, i'm a Software Engineering student.
-Im currently in the second year.
+- I'm Enzo Maia, a Front-End Developer specialized in ReactJS and JavaScript.
+- I've completed my degree in Software Engineering and I'm always exploring new technologies to keep improving my skills and build better digital experiences.
 - Always doing something new to learn more and more.
-- Currently focused in Javascript and React JS

 <table>
   <tr>